curl/everything-curl/usingcurl.md

 # Using curl

 Previous chapters have described some basic details on what curl is and something about the basic command lines.
-You use command line options and you pass on URLs to work with.
+You use command-line options and you pass on URLs to work with.

 In this chapter, we are going to dive deeper into a variety of different